brunodema/OR2LaTeX/README.md

 ## Latest Updates

 (25/03/2021) Currently, the project is focusing on the first half of roadmap: the solver encapsulation into a generic mathematical programming platform.
 It is currently being tested the creation of variables and constraints into this new format, and its implementation in different solver libraries.
 I am currently stuck at the abstractio layer of the constraint object.
 I am trying to refactor the code related to the symbolic operations between `Variable` and constants, and also implement `ExpandableExpressions`(summations, for instance).

+Please check [this README][Symbol page README] for more information.

 ## Goals